Missouri Tigers football: Kansas

 Missouri leads the series with Kansas 58–54–9 through the 2025 season.
 With history dating back to Bleeding Kansas in the 1850s, the "Border War" rivalry is well known as one of the longest-lasting and fiercest rivalries in college sports.
 The teams met annually, traditionally for the final game of the regular season, from 1891 through 2011 when Missouri left the Big 12 for the SEC.
-The series was contested again in 2025.
+The series was contested again in 2025 at Farout Field in Columbia, Missouri, where Missouri won 42-31.

 Arkansas

 Missouri and Arkansas first met in 1906 in Columbia, Missouri, and played each other five times prior to Missouri joining the SEC in 2012, and then becoming Arkansas' permanent cross-division rival in 2014.
 The annual meeting was dubbed the Battle Line Rivalry.
 On November 23, 2015, a new rivalry trophy was unveiled for the annual game.
-Missouri leads the series 12–4 as of the conclusion of the 2024 season, which saw the Tigers beat Arkansas 28–21 in Columbia.
+Missouri leads the series 13–4 as of the conclusion of the 2025 season, which saw the Tigers beat Arkansas 28–21 in Columbia.

 Oklahoma

-Oklahoma leads the series 67-25–5 through the 2024 season.
+Oklahoma leads the series 67–25–5 through the 2024 season.
 From 1940 through 1974, the teams played for the Tiger-Sooner Peace Pipe trophy.
 The rivalry was renewed in 2024, as the teams are members of the same conference again.
-Missouri won the 2024 matchup 30-23.
+Missouri won the 2024 matchup 30–23.